'Dark market' websites seized in U.S., European busts

 Tor, which was created by U.S. Navy researchers to protect the anonymity of national security communications, is used by human rights activists, criminals and others looking to evade surveillance.

-Europol, in a statement, said U.S. and European cyber crime units, in a sweep across 18 countries, had netted $1 million worth of Bitcoin, the digital currency, 180,000 euros in cash, silver, gold and narcotics.
+Europol, in a statement, said U.S. and European cyber crime units, in a sweep across 18 countries, had netted $1 million (0.62 million pound) worth of Bitcoin, the digital currency, 180,000 euros in cash, silver, gold and narcotics.

 The more than 400 websites and domains seized on Thursday existed on the Tor network and were used by dozens of online marketplaces where such things as child pornography, guns and murder-for-hire could be purchased, authorities said.